AllenLuGitHub/my-health-records/README.md

 Please email henryhmadsen@gmail.com or allenlu9326@gmail.com with any questions.

-For a demo watch our YouTube video here: INSERT LINK
+For a demo watch our YouTube video here: https://youtu.be/yo61myCXGqQ